-- Continue to warn visitors against feeding prairie dogs through signing, personal contacts, and brochures.
+Continue to warn visitors against feeding prairie dogs through signing, personal contacts, and brochures.

-Animal Pest Management - Within the monument are occasional animal pests such as feral cats, feral dogs, wasp nests, and pack rats.
-Domestic pigeons roost on the tower (about 300 now) whitewashing the tower and creating a hazard to climbers; however, pigeons have not been sighted since November 1984.
+Animal Pest Management: There are occasional pests such as feral cats and dogs, wasp nests, and pack rats within the monument.
+Feral pigeons have been known to roost on the tower whitewashing the tower and creating a hazard to climbers; however, pigeons have not been sighted since November 1984.